Winter Landscape with a Bird Trap

-Winter Landscape with Ice-skaters and Bird-trap is a 1565 painting attributed to the Flemish painter Pieter Bruegel the Elder, located in the Royal Museums of Fine Arts of Belgium in Brussels.
+Winter Landscape with a Bird Trap, also known as The Bird Trap, is a panel painting in oils by the Flemish painter Pieter Bruegel the Elder, from 1565, now in the Oldmasters Museum in Brussels.
 It shows a village scene where people skate on a frozen river, while on the right among trees and bushes, birds gather around a bird trap.
-It has become known as the original or oldest exemplar of the most successful painting of the Brueghel family dynasty, since the art historian Klaus Ertz documented 127 copies in his comprehensive monograph on the artist's son in 2000.
+It is signed and dated at the lower right: "BRVEGEL / M.D.LXV’1".
+There are more early copies of this than any other painting by Pieter Bruegel the Elder, many by his much younger son Pieter Brueghel the Younger, or other members of the Brueghel family dynasty and workshop.
+The art historian Klaus Ertz documented 127 copies in his comprehensive monograph on the artist's son in 2000.